appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 :::

 :::tip
-Appcircle supports TLS 1.3, the latest and most secure version of the TLS protocol, ensuring improved performance and stronger encryption for your connections.
+Appcircle **supports TLS 1.3**, the latest and most secure version of the TLS protocol, ensuring improved performance and stronger encryption for your connections.
 :::

 ### Kubernetes cluster